mParticle/docs/src/pages/integrations/iterable/event/index.md

 ### Create Push Integrations

 If you will be sending push registration events, you will need to provide the Iterable Push Integration names as part of the mParticle configuration.
-This can be done from the Iterable platform:
+This can be done from Iterable:

 * [Setting up iOS Push Notifications](https://support.iterable.com/hc/en-us/articles/115000315806#_4-create-a-mobile-app-in-iterable)
 * [Setting up Android Push Notifications](https://support.iterable.com/hc/en-us/articles/115000331943#_2-create-a-mobile-app-in-iterable)